 As with any other custom, a Gaulish custom one needs holidays.
 Those special times of year where we come together to observe specific Dêuoi for specific reasons.
 As well as attuning ourselves to the cycle of the seasons, and what that means for us.
 In this case, different folks have different answers.

-For reference sake, I use the Coligny Calendar App designed by Sapouidugnatos Cincibilos.
-I feel that he has put together the best working model of the calendar, and as it comes with a Metonic cycle option, it does not drift in a way that doesn’t fix itself.
+For reference sake, we use the Coligny Calendar App designed by Canabirix Sapouaððion.
+We feel that he has put together the best working model of the calendar, and as it comes with a Metonic cycle option, it does not drift in a way that doesn’t fix itself.
 For reasons previously stated.